 Chitra – My Fundraising Story

-Chitra is supporting Cerebral Palsy Sport by taking part in the 2019 Rushcliffe 10k on March 3rd 2019 in the beautiful surroundings of Rushcliffe Country Park.
+Chitra supported Cerebral Palsy Sport by taking part in the 2019 Rushcliffe 10k on March 3rd 2019 in the beautiful surroundings of Rushcliffe Country Park.
 Cerebral Palsy Sport is the benefitting charity for the event.

 This will be the first time Chitra has taken on a challenge of this time and we are honoured that she has chosen Cerebral Palsy Sport to support.
 She took time out from her busy life and training to explain why taking pat means so much to her.